mblockelet/opentezos/docs/dapp/taquito.md

 _Taquito_ facilitates developers' interactions with the Tezos network.
 It can read data from a blockchain, send transactions, originate a contract, etc.

 However, Dapps require the ability to manage keys.
 In our example, there was only a single key to manage.
-In production Dapps, each user will want to use a key that they owns.
+In production Dapps, each user will want to use a key that they own.
 That is where _wallets_ come into play.
 Most Tezos wallets are built upon _Taquito_ and make Dapps more user-friendly and accessible.
 Let's take a deeper look at wallets in the next chapter.